 Fees: $25/canoe (two people – extra person $5)

-We offer three 12-foot kayaks and seven 10.5-foot kayaks.
-All are one person kayaks.
+Kayaks are all are one person kayaks.
 They can be reserved with a deposit, then you pick up the kayak and take it to your destination.
 Kayaks can be rented for one or more days.
-Car top carriers and a trailer are available to rent for transportation of the kayaks.
+A trailer is available to rent for transportation of the kayaks.

 Download the kayak reservation form for rental rates.
 Please call our office to check on availability before sending in a reservation form.
 Minimum notice of 48 hours required for kayak rentals.